Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-The expression $h^\nu{}_\nu$ is the trace of $h^{\alpha\beta}$ and eq.~(\ref{Lorenz_gauge}) is the Lorenz gauge condition.
-If the Lorenz gauge condition is not satisfied directly by $\bar h^{\alpha\beta}$ from eq.~(\ref{metric_tensor_small_perturbation_Lorenz_gauge}) for the given $h^{\alpha\beta}$ in a certain frame, a small change of coordinates (gauging)
+Equation~(\ref{Lorenz_gauge}) is the Lorenz gauge condition.
+It defines a class of frames in which the metric perturbation $\bar h^{\alpha\beta}$ is expressed.
+If the condition is not satisfied directly by $\bar h^{\alpha\beta}$ from eq.~(\ref{metric_tensor_small_perturbation_Lorenz_gauge}) for $h^{\alpha\beta}$ given in a certain frame, a small change of coordinates (gauging)